open-mmlab/mmpretrain/docs/tutorials/pytorch2onnx.md

 ### Results and Models

-### ImageNet
+This part selects ImageNet for onnxruntime verification.
 ImageNet has multiple versions, but the most commonly used one is [ILSVRC 2012](http://www.image-net.org/challenges/LSVRC/2012/).

 <table>
 <tr>